Beautiful kitchen colour schemes to give your cooking space a fresh new look

 8. Opt for a monochrome scheme

-White kitchens obviously are never going to disappear, but why not find a different way of using it?
+White kitchens are never going to disappear, but why not find a different way of using the shade?
 Instead of kitchen ideas with white cabinets, use white as a highlight, and have a strong black as your main colour.
-Cover the cabinets and main accessories in black, and add in slices of white to break it up - on the floor, on splashbacks.
+Cover the cabinets and main accessories in black, and add slices of white to break it up - on the floor or splashbacks.

 Just ensure your kitchen gets enough natural light that a black kitchen idea won't feel too dark come the evening.